antonioortegajr/HTML5-and-JavaScript-Access-to-Mobile-Hardware/README.md

 There are still some browser support issues.

-## Not meant to replace native mobile apps completely.
+## Not meant to replace native mobile apps completely

+There is still great reason for native mobile apps.